 For those taking the bus, Academy Bus has a weekday bus service going to and from Manhattan, with stops along Route 35 and Route 36.
 Another mode of public transportation by land is the train system.
 There is a train that runs from Middletown to New York City, which is highly popular with commuters.
 For those who prefer to travel by water, the Belford Ferry Terminal is located in nearby Belford and has ferry boats that go to New York.
 For those who prefer rideshares, commuters have the option to use Lyft or Uber in order to get to and from the city, although this is the most expensive option.

 Along with economic opportunities and cost of living, one of the most important factors many households consider before moving to a new area is educational opportunities.
-Fortunately, Middletown has a well-established schooling system, offering pre-K to post-secondary education.
+Fortunately, schools in Middletown are well-established, offering pre-K to post-secondary education.
 For students living in the area, Monmouth County has many options to suit the educational needs of students via public and private schools.
 Students living in Middletown are part of the Middletown Township Public School District, with a total enrollment of over 9,600 students.

 The district comprises seventeen public schools, from pre-K to high school.
 Within the schools, there is a student-to-teacher ratio of 12:1, which allows for smaller class sizes.
 There are eleven elementary schools, three middle schools, and two high schools.
 For high school students, the two schools are Middletown High School North and Middletown High School South.
 For students who are interested in post-secondary education, Middletown is home to Brookdale Community College, which has programs in numerous disciplines.
 Middletown is also just a short distance from the prestigious Princeton University, one of the nation's Ivy League schools.